UrbanInstitute/nccs/_stories/nccsdata_geo.md

 [`nccsdata`](https://urbaninstitute.github.io/nccsdata/) package, we
 cover how to filter downloaded NCCS data based on geography.

-Legacy NCCS data consists of several geographic variables such as:
+Legacy NCCS data consists of several geographic variables, such as:

 - `STATE`: 2 letter state abbreviation (all caps)
 - `CITY`: Name of the city associated with the address provided in `ADDRESS` (all caps)
 - `FIPS`: [State + County FIPS
   codes](https://transition.fcc.gov/oet/info/maps/census/fips/fips.txt)
-  (CBSA) as used by the US Census (5 digit integer)
+  (CBSA) as used by the US Census (five-digit integer)

-The last variable *FIPS* can be used to match observations based on Census units.
-This preserves the external validity of geographic units by operationalizing them according to U.S. Census delineations.
+The last variable, *FIPS*, can be used to match observations based on census units.
+This preserves the external validity of geographic units by aligning them with US census delineations.

-In US Census data, *FIPS* are also tied to Core Based Statistical Areas (CBSAs) that consist mutually exclusive Metropolitan, (metros with populations above 50,000) and Micropolitan Statistical Areas (populations above 10,000 and below 50,000).
-Further details and examples are provided on the Census Crosswalks [page](https://urbaninstitute.github.io/nccs/datasets/census/) of the Urban NCCS Site.
-Thus, geographic filtering with US Census units requires crosswalking units across multiple levels, such as county and CBSA.
+In US census data, *FIPS* are also tied to Core Based Statistical Areas (CBSAs) that consist of mutually exclusive Metropolitan Statistical Areas (metros with populations above 50,000) and Micropolitan Statistical Areas (populations above 10,000 and below 50,000).
+Geographic filtering with US census units therefore requires crosswalking units across multiple levels, such as county and CBSA.
+Further details and examples of CBSAs and Metropolitan/Micropolitan Statistical Areas are provided on the Census Crosswalks [page](https://urbaninstitute.github.io/nccs/datasets/census/) of the Urban NCCS Site.

-In this story, we will first explore these CBSA FIPS codes with the [`geo_preview()`](file:///C:/Users/tpoongundranar/Documents/Urban/NCCS/nccsdata/docs/reference/geo_preview.html) function before demonstrating how these CBSA FIPS can be linked to county FIPS codes via [`map_countyfips()`](file:///C:/Users/tpoongundranar/Documents/Urban/NCCS/nccsdata/docs/reference/map_countyfips.html).
+In this story, we explore CBSA FIPS codes with the [`geo_preview()`](file:///C:/Users/tpoongundranar/Documents/Urban/NCCS/nccsdata/docs/reference/geo_preview.html) function before and demonstrate how these CBSA FIPS can be linked to county FIPS codes via [`map_countyfips()`](file:///C:/Users/tpoongundranar/Documents/Urban/NCCS/nccsdata/docs/reference/map_countyfips.html).